CumulusNetworks/docs/content/cumulus-linux-55/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 cumulus@switch$ nv action clear interface swp1 counters
 ```

-The `nv action clear interface <interface> counters` command does not clear counters in the kernel or hardware.
+The `nv action clear interface <interface> counters` command does not clear counters in the hardware.